Experimental Challenges in Determining Heat Transfer Efficiency Scaling in Highly Turbulent Cryogenic Rayleigh-Benard Convection: Measured quantities and their uncertainties

 \subsection{Pressure and heating power measurement}

-The gas pressure, $p$, inside the cell is measured using the Baratron 690A 53T RB transducer with an accuracy of about 0.08 \%.
-Presure sensor is positioned above the cell at the room temperature part of the vent line, measuring thus a value smaler than the pressure, $p$, at the center of the RBC cell.
-For the specific measurements here presented, the pressure correction on hydrostatic pressure is less than the uncertainty 0.08\% in pressure measurement.
-Hydrostatic pressure between top and bottom of the cell is ~0.07\% or less.
+\textbf{The gas pressure}, $p$, inside the cell is measured using the Baratron 690A 53T RB transducer with an accuracy of about 0.08\%.
+Pressure sensor is positioned above the cell at the room temperature part of the vent line, measuring thus a tiny bit smaller value than the pressure, $p$, at the center of the RBC cell.
+For the measurements presented here the pressure correction on hydrostatic pressure would be, however, less than the uncertainty of 0.08\% in pressure measurement and can be neglected.
+Similarly, the hydrostatic pressure difference between the top and bottom of the cell is ~0.07\% or less and can be neglected, too.

-\textbf{Uncertainty in Nu(Ra) scaling due to uncertainty in pressure and mean temperature, $T_{\rm M}$, measurement.} The uncertainties in pressure and temperature values generate uncertainty in $^4$He properties read from databases of thermophysical properties (HEPAK \cite{HEPAK}, XHEPAK \cite{XHEPAK} or REFPROP\cite{REFPROP}).
-In measurements presented in Figs. 3, 6 and 9, corresponding uncertainty in the Nu/Ra$^{1/3}$ value (Fig. 6) decreases with pressure and is less than 0.8\%.
-Similarly, the uncertainty in Ra is of 2\% or less.
-The uncertainty in Nu/Ra$^{1/3}$ due to the uncertainty in mean temperature $T_{\rm M}$ is less than 0.5\% per mK.
-Corresponding uncertainty in Ra is about 1\% per mK and less.
-Uncertainties in Nu/Ra$^{1/3}$ and Ra are partly correlated, having opposite $+/-$ signs in the presented experiments.
+\textbf{Heating power}, $Q_{\rm B}$, supplied to the bottom plate is obtained from four-wire measurements of voltage and current using two Keysight 34460A multimeters, with an overall accuracy better than 0.2\%.

-The plates are heated by resistance-wire heaters embedded in spiral grooves on their outer surfaces.
-The heaters (constantan wire 0.14~mm in diameter, total resistance 180~$\Omega$ at 5~K) and are operated well below the maximum current of 0.2~A. The wires are wound using the bifilar method and fixed with cryogenic varnish to ensure good thermal contact [17].
-Heating power to the bottom plate $Q_{\rm B}$ is measured by a four-wire technique with an accuracy better than 0.2\%.
-Typical fluctuations and long-term stability of $p(t)$ and $Q_{\rm B}(t)$ for steady RBC under the working conditions (h-217) highlighted in Fig.~\ref{fig:PhaseDia} are illustrated in Fig.~\ref{fig:fluctuations}.
+Typical fluctuations and long-term stability of $p(t)$ and $Q_{\rm B}(t)$ for steady RBC under the working conditions (h-217) highlighted in Fig. 3 are illustrated in Fig. 4.